anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 ## Objective

-The objective of this lab is to register a Windows device with Windows Autopilot and use a user-driven Autopilot deployment profile to enroll the device into Microsoft Intune.
+The objective of this lab is to manually register a Windows device with Windows Autopilot and use a user-driven Autopilot deployment profile to enroll the device into Microsoft Intune.

 This lab validates that:

 - A Windows device can be manually registered with Windows Autopilot using a hardware hash CSV.
-- A Windows Autopilot deployment profile can be created and assigned.
+- A Windows Autopilot deployment profile can be assigned to the device.
-- The device can receive the assigned Autopilot profile.
+- The device can receive the assigned Autopilot profile during Windows OOBE.
 - User 01 can sign in during Windows OOBE.
-- The device can join Microsoft Entra ID and enroll into Microsoft Intune.
+- The device can join Microsoft Entra ID.
+- The device can enroll into Microsoft Intune.
-- The Autopilot-enrolled device can later receive apps and policies from Intune.
+- The Autopilot-enrolled device can receive future apps, policies, and security configurations from Intune.

 ## Lab Context